parasoft/parabank/README.md

 __jtest-sa-ut-delta(.sh\|.bat)__       | Same operation as `jtest-sa-ut(.sh|.bat)` but used to rescan code based for localized changes - used for demonstration purposes when scanning 'dirty' branch
 __set-vars(.sh\|.bat)__                | Utility script called by other scripts to consistently set BUILD_ID and the Project name sent to DTP
 __soatest(.sh\|.bat)__                 | Executes Parasoft SOAtest API and Web functional tests (including integration with Jtest DTP Engine for monitoring code coverage)

+## Setup
+set-vars.(.sh\|.bat): setup JTEST_HOME and SOATEST_HOME environment variable before running any script. all reports will be stored under target/report/<build ID> directory. on Windows, 7zip must be installed (default to C:\Program Files\7-zip) to run deploy-jtest-monitor.bat script.